 No beginner guide would be helpful if it didn’t offer some essentials for training.
 Hiking a 14er is a stressful proposition for many people regardless of fitness levels.
 Altitude, Alpine Climate, and Terrain all put a toll on your body, and these are some simple suggestions to help you train.
-If you are ultimately out of shape and starting from scratch, you should consider a physical exam – especially if you already have any medical issues or concerns.
+If you are out of shape and beginning from nothing, you should consider a physical exam – especially if you already have any medical issues or concerns.

 The beauty of a training plan for ascending your first 14er is that it’s not unique or special – it’s stuff you can do in your backyard and at your local gym.

 Aerobic & Cardio

 - weight training

 Get out and enjoy some hikes and altitude gain/drops in your local trails.
 Nothing helps more than consistent training on the trails.
 A lot of the dexterity and muscles you need for a successful ascent are ones you can develop anywhere that you have access to trails.
 Trails with rugged, rolling, and uneven terrain help best simulate what you will experience on a mountain.
 Paved trails may be great for a local stroll through the park but otherwise don’t reflect training one desires for building strength in your ankles, legs, calves, and strength to improve balance while walking along the varied terrain.

 Train with what you will need

 I suggest carrying a hydro pack with water, snacks/food, and some of the equipment you’d normally have on you.
 Nothing is worse than feeling great about conquering your training program and working on all your local trails only to realize that those extra few lbs. of gear you need to plan for end up making that much difference.